 Howling with laughter while reading "Detroit Metal City" (DMC), the word I kept thinking of was "genius".

-DMC is based on the theme of dual personalities.
+DMC explores a comical dual personality.
 Negi Souichi is a kind-hearted, simple 23 year old, a virgin with an ugly bowl-shaped haircut.
 He hails from a farm, talks to his mother every day, and dreams of uniting the world with fashionable pop songs about love and French desserts.

 He is considered a true demon by his crazed fans, who would love nothing more than to be raped and killed by their idol, and eventually comes to be known as the emperor of metal, thanks to his many legendary deeds, such as raping the Tokyo Tower, and his destruction of any rivals to his throne, whether they be punk, rap, or fellow metal bands.